johnpallett/webxr/privacy-security-explainer.md

 In addition to meeting the [`XRPose`](#xrpose) requirements, every call to `XRFrame.getViewerPose()` which will return more than one `XRView` must additionally ensure that:
 * User intention is well understood, either via [explicit consent](#explicit-consent) or [implied consent](#implied-consent)
 * If `XRView` data is affected by settings that may vary from device to device, such as static interpupillary distance, variations in screen geometry, or user-configured interpupillary distance, then the XRView data must be anonymized to prevent fingerprinting.
 Specific approaches to this are at the discretion of the user agent.
-* If `XRView` data is affected by a user-configured interpupillary distance, then it is strongly recommended that the UA required explicit consent during the creation of the `XRReferenceSpace` passed into `XRFrame.getViewerPose()`.
+* If `XRView` data is affected by a user-configured interpupillary distance, then it is strongly recommended that the UA required [explicit consent](#explicit-consent) during the creation of the `XRReferenceSpace` passed into `XRFrame.getViewerPose()`.

+---
+Note: Interpupillary distance may allow a site to reliably determine sensitive user characteristics such as [age, race and gender](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.62.6181&rep=rep1&type=pdf).
+It is strongly recommended that user agents seek [explicit consent](#explicit-consent) before exposing data where a site could learn the user's actual interpupillary distance.
+Given the sensitivity of this data, caution is advised when relying upon [implicit signals](#implied-consent).

+---

 ## Reference spaces
 ### Unbounded reference spaces